ValGRY/Data-Science-Projects/The Red Wine/README.md

 I am going try a *univariate* analysis (one involving a single explanatory variable) as well as a *multivariate* one (involving multiple explanatory variables), and I will iterate together towards a decent model by the end of the project

-Iam going to use the red wine dataset, wineQualityReds.csv.
+I am going to use the red wine dataset, wineQualityReds.csv.
 This dataset is available on Kaggle, [here](https://www.kaggle.com/piyushgoyal443/red-wine-dataset).

 **1. Sourcing and loading**